 At the Fall 2013 MANA convention the MANA Board of Directors unveiled to members a new board structure in order to better meet the needs of the new generation and our membership.
 Read more about MANA's restructure here.
 Following is the current board structure and officers after the spring 2014 election.

 MANA Board of Directors Biographies

 Marinah Valenzuela Farrell, LM, CPM

-Marinah’s favorite formative memories are political inquiry from a very young age and walks with her grandfather and mother looking for healing plants in the deserts and mountains of the southwest and Mexico.
 Politics and traditional medicine are what led Marinah to midwifery, and she has a firm commitment to both political activism and birth work.
-Marinah has been the president of various non-profit boards, has worked in waterbirth centers and medical facilities for international NGOs, in free-standing birth centers in the U.S, and has been the owner of a long standing homebirth practice in Phoenix, Arizona.
+Marinah has worked in waterbirth centers and medical facilities for international NGOs, in freestanding birth centers in the U.S., and is the owner of a long standing homebirth practice in Phoenix, Arizona.
 In addition, Marinah is known for her grassroots activism at the community level.
-Marinah is currently a founding board member and the Director of Maternal Health for Phoenix Allies for Community Health (PACH) a community, not federally, funded free clinic in downtown Phoenix, and assists in collective endeavors with other grassroots groups.
-Marinah is focused on the issue of lack of access to midwives and the profession of midwifery in communities where health disparities are overwhelming, as well as training in cultural safety and is active in numerous grassroots political collaboratives.
-Marinah continues to work with traditional midwives outside of the U.S and bridges traditional Mexican and Indigenous medicine/healing with western science and professional midwifery.
+Marinah is currently a founding board member and the Director of Maternal Health for Phoenix Allies for Community Health (PACH) a community, not federally, funded free clinic in downtown Phoenix, and the President of the Midwives Alliance of North America (MANA).
+Marinah is focused on the issue of lack of access to midwives and the profession of midwifery in communities where health disparities are overwhelming, trainings in cultural safety and is active in numerous grassroots political collaboratives.
+Marinah continues to work with traditional midwives outside of the U.S and bridges professional midwifery with community traditions.

 Sarita Bennett, DO, CPM